alberto-dellera/alberto-dellera.github.io/_posts/2013-04-07-oltp-compression-migrated-rows-are-compressed.md

 bindmp: 20 02 00 04 00 01 48 00 00
 ```

-The flag byte "--H-----" means "this is just the row header" (check [this great note by Steve Adams](http://www.ixora.com.au/q+a/0107/27152941.htm) and nrid is the "forwarding address" rowid we spoke about previously.
+The flag byte "--H-----" means "this is just the row header" (check [this great note by Steve Adams](http://www.ixora.com.au/q+a/0107/27152941.htm)) and nrid is the "forwarding address" rowid we spoke about previously.

 Now, the interesting part - <i>migrated rows got compressed</i>.

 Indeed, walking down the blocks containing the migrated rows, we see
-a)  token 0, holding  400 bytes set to 0x61 (same as above, not shown)
+a - token 0, holding  400 bytes set to 0x61 (same as above, not shown)
-b)  a certain number (usually a dozen) of compressed rows:
+b - a certain number (usually a dozen) of compressed rows:

 ```
 tab 1, row 0, @0xce0